MattProcopio/410-soupline/Readme.md

 ## Instructions:

-Please fork and clone this project in Gitlab.
-I will pull all changes from your gitlab repo on the due date.
+Please fork then clone this project to your GitLab account.
+To grade, I will pull your Gitlab repository and evaluate the following 2 files only.
+Person.cpp
+Soupline.cpp.

 ## Due Date
 Project is due 11/9/21.